Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 |

-The user's files are in Paradox 7, not a rare format, but a function is available to easily export all your data to an XLS file, than can be read and processed by other known software like MS Excel, MS Access and the free and excellent suites LibreOffice.org or OpenOffice.org.
-Important: You must have MS Excel installed in the same computer for the export process to work properly.
+is available in MMCC to easily export all your data to an XLS file.
+That file can be read and processed by other known software like MS Excel, MS Access, and the free and splendid suites

-But if you ever want to directly open the Paradox tables, install a free piece of software named xDBD that you will find at SourceForge.
-It's very intuitive and easy to use. |
+But if you ever want (or need) to directly open the Paradox tables, install a free

 |

 The regular reindex operation just rebuilds the preexisting auxiliary index files.
 A clean reindex, however, physically deletes all those index files and then builds new ones from scratch.
 This second operation can be a lifesaver when a regular reindex is not enough to solve the problem because of the poor condition of the index files.
-Read also question #11 for more details. |
+Read also question #11 for more details.

 |

-Look for a button on the top area in the main screen that shows a magnifying glass and click it.
+Look for a button on the top area of the main screen that shows a magnifying glass, and click it.
 This is the Search button.
 Then enter the file name or just a portion of it and click the Next button.
-For higher efficiency, however, it is recommended to give the image files a name in a way that the specimen number is included in it, for example, 1234-galena.jpg. |
+For higher efficiency, however, it is recommended to give the image files a name in such a way that the specimen Number/ID is included in it, for example, 1234-galena.jpg.

 |

-There is no general rule to do that.
-But it is a good idea to name them by starting with the specimen's Number/ID, followed by a hyphen and the species name.
-If you have several photos of the same specimen, add a sequential number.
-For example, 1234-galena1.jpg, 1234-galena2.jpg... |
+There is no general rule for doing that.
+But it is an excellent idea to name them by starting with the specimen's Number/ID, followed by a hyphen, and the

 |